Pakistan: Train fire kills dozens after cooking accident | DW | 31.10.2019

 An exploding gas cooker has caused a massive fire that ripped through three carriages on board a speeding train in Pakistan.
 Passengers were reportedly preparing breakfast whilst the train was moving.

-At least 62 people died after a gas stove exploded on a train in southeast Pakistan, officials confirmed Thursday.

 "Two cookers blew up.
-They had oil which added fuel to fire," Minister for Railways Sheikh Rashid Ahmed told local broadcaster Geo.
+They had oil which added fuel to fire," Railways Minister Sheikh Rashid Ahmed told local broadcaster Geo.

 Most of the deaths were caused when people jumped from the train to escape the flames, he added.